Gospel of John: Composition

 Recent scholarship has tended to turn against positing hypothetical sources for John.
 While a few scholars support old ideas about debated sources like the "signs source" and the "sayings source", or develop new theories, it is widely considered that John incorporated synoptic traditions into his own composition instead.
 For much of the twentieth century, the consensus was that John was independent of the Synoptics, but most scholars now accept the Synoptics as sources for John.
 The Hebrew scriptures were an important source, with 14 direct quotations (versus 27 in Mark, 54 in Matthew, 24 in Luke), and their influence is vastly increased when allusions and echoes are included, but the majority of John's direct quotations do not agree exactly with any known version of the Jewish scriptures.
 The author may claim to be a witness in John 21, 1:14, and 19:35.
-Most scholars agree the Gospels are not direct eyewitness accounts, though this may partly be the result of dubious assumptions based on form criticism.
-Tom Thatcher argues that while the beloved disciple did not write the current form of the gospel, this does not entail reconstructions that put the author multiple stages or generations away from the disciple.
-Instead, he argues that the Fourth Evangelist was a companion of the beloved disciple who was either an amanuensis or used an earlier source attributed to the disciple shortly after his death.
+Most scholars agree the Gospels do not contain direct eyewitness accounts, though this may partly be the result of dubious assumptions based on form criticism.
+Tom Thatcher, writing for the Oxford Handbook of Johannine Studies, argues that while the beloved disciple did not write the current form of the gospel, this does not entail reconstructions that put the author multiple stages or generations away from the disciple.
+Instead, he argues that the Fourth Evangelist was a companion of the beloved disciple who either wrote by the disciple's dictation or expanded his work.
 René Kieffer notes the possibility that there may have been a first and then a second edition.

-Setting: the Johannine community debate
+The Johannine community

-For much of the 20th century, scholars interpreted the Gospel of John within the paradigm of a hypothetical "Johannine community", meaning that it was held to have sprung from a late-1st-century Christian community excommunicated from the Jewish synagogue (probably meaning the Jewish community) on account of its belief in Jesus as the promised messiah.
-This interpretation, which saw the community as essentially sectarian and outside the mainstream of early Christianity, has been increasingly challenged in the first decades of the 21st century, and there is currently considerable debate over the gospel's social, religious and historical context.
+For much of the 20th century, scholars interpreted the Gospel of John within the paradigm of a hypothetical "Johannine community," meaning that it was held to have sprung from a late 1st-century Christian community that was excommunicated from the Jewish community for its belief in Jesus as the messiah.
+The gospel was considered to reflect a break between the Johannine Christians and the Jews, while the Johannine community itself disintegrated.
+This interpretation, which saw the community as sectarian and outside the mainstream of early Christianity, has been increasingly challenged in the 21st century; according to Richard Bauckham, the gospels as Greco-Roman biographies assumed a wide audience rather than individual communities and early churches maintained close contact with one another.
+Christopher Skinner noted that Brown’s multiple-stage communal theories were arguably tendentious, and usage of the Birkat Haminim as a first century text has been questioned.
+There is considerable debate over the gospel's social, religious, and historical context.